unofficial-shibboleth-mirror/cpp-sp/doc/README.txt

 available and is open.

-For basic information on installing binaries and deploying Shibboleth, refer to the web site for the latest documentation.
-For source build assistance, see the INSTALL.txt file.
+For basic information on installing binaries and deploying Shibboleth, refer to the web site and Wiki for the latest documentation.
+For source build assistance, see the INSTALL.txt file and the Wiki.